Home » Course or Meal » How to Make Oatmeal (Taste Better – by a Scottish Porridge Champion)

 Originally published May 1, 2013

-Oatmeal, or porridge, as it’s called in Scotland, is so incredibly delicious when it’s made properly.
+Oatmeal, or porridge, as it’s called in Scotland, is so incredibly delicious when it’s made properly, so let’s learn how to make oatmeal (taste better!)

 As an Amazon Associate I earn from qualifying purchases.

 The only requirements were that pinhead (steel cut) oatmeal, water and salt were the only ingredients to be used.
 What I’ve discovered is that most people who don’t like oatmeal never use salt.
 I’ve tasted oatmeal at so many breakfast buffets and it never fails to disappoint.
-I mean, it’s bad, really bad, and all because it lacks salt.
+I mean, it’s bad–really bad, and mostly because it lacks salt.

-I have heard so many people say they cannot stand oatmeal (I’m thinking, “No bloody wonder!), but I ponder how many of them have only tried it without any salt?
+I have heard so many people say they cannot stand oatmeal (I’m thinking, “no bloody wonder”), and I ponder how many of them have only tried it without any salt?
 Even if it’s just a pinch as is usually recommended, it really doesn’t have enough of an impact on the flavor.

 Oatmeal (or porridge) without salt, is like pasta without salt, or bread without salt; and although I know there are people who may like unsalted foods, I’d have to hazard a guess that they’re in the minority.
 It’s easy to make better tasting oatmeal.

 Better tasting oatmeal is just a little salt away!
-Take it from a Scot, whether you eat your porridge sweet or savory, you need salt (and more than a pinch.)
-Of course, using good quality oatmeal is important, too.
-My favorite is Hamlyn’s from Scotland, but it’s hard to find in the US except that it’s now carried by The Scottish Grocer USA (use code: CHRISTINASCUCINA for 10% off!)
-I now prefer steel cut oats, but you’ll have to see which you like better.
+Take it from a Scot, whether you eat your porridge sweet or savory, you need salt (and more than a pinch).

 Why Should I eat Oatmeal?